 Another risk today, is contamination of herbal products and nutritional supplements with for instance foreign plant or animal material, drugs, heavy metals, and pesticides, to name a few examples, which can cause asthma or allergic reactions or even organ damage.
 A thorough background-check on the origins of the herbs you want to purchase (or pick yourself) is not a luxury.

-And last but not least, using herbs for Self-Care and Self-Healing implies knowledge of herbs, that is, which herbs work for (or against) what, how much to use, in what doses, how long to use them, in what form to apply them, and so on.
-It also implies that you know what you want to treat, which means that you need diagnostic skills.
-Don’t take this too lightly and always perform proper research before engaging in herbal treatment practices.
+And last but not least, using herbs for self-care and self-healing implies that one needs to have knowledge of herbs, that is, which herbs work for (or against) what, how much to use, in what doses, how long to use them, in what form to apply them, and so on.